tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 This guide will use a TCE unmanaged cluster to show OPA Gatekeeper on a cluster running locally on a laptop.
 You can also deploy TCE on public cloud infrastructure or in an on-premises environment.

 OPA Gatekeeper can be deployed on any Kuberentes cluster.
-TCE clusters and other Tanzu Kubernetes clusters use an additional contoller to help with deploying software, and introduce the concept of a package to help with managing the lifecylce of software.
+TCE clusters and other Tanzu Kubernetes clusters use an additional controller to help with deploying software, and introduce the concept of a package to help with managing the lifecycle of software.
 You can read more about packages here:  https://tanzucommunityedition.io/packages/

 ## Using OPA Gatekeeper